611: Inclement Weather

 Each department must identify and notify its designated emergency employees, as well as those employees who are expected to work pursuant to an instructional continuity plan.
 Announcement of the decision to modify the work schedule or to close all or a part of the University with respect to employees not designated as emergency will be made by the Provost, Executive Vice President of each campus and coordinated, as necessary, by the Senior Vice President.

 It will be the responsibility of each employee to secure information regarding the University’s posture during an individual inclement weather or other emergency situation.
+Employees with telework agreements shall consult their manager regarding work expectations during inclement weather.

 Resources